naytev/naytev-blog/_posts/2018-5-8-facebook-q1-2018-earnings-call.md

             * Within a few months 3 million people are using Whatsapp Business

-    * Opportunity: Ads are as good in the Story as they are in Feed

-            * Results promising on product quality and business performance on instagram
+    * **Opportunity:** Ads are as good in the Story as they are in Feed; initial results promising on product quality and business performance on Instagram

 * Facebook 10+ Years